pCloud/pcloud-sdk-swift/README.md

 ### Set up your application

 The SDK uses an OAuth 2.0 access token to authorize requests to the pCloud API.
 You can obtain a token using the SDK's authorization flow.
-To allow the SDK to do that, find the 'Redirect URIs' section in your application configuration page and add a URI with the following format: `pclsdk-w-YOUR_APP_KEY://oauth2redirect`.
+To allow the SDK to do that, find the 'Redirect URIs' section in your application configuration page and add a URI with the following format: `pclsdk-w-YOUR_APP_KEY://oauth2redirect` where `YOUR_APP_KEY` is the app key from your app console.

 ---